KhronosGroup/glTF-Asset-Generator/README.md

 This is a C# Visual Studio project for generating various glTF 2.0 assets for validating glTF 2.0 importers.

 ## Why was it created?
-In order to help ensure that glTF 2.0 importers meet the [glTF 2.0 Specification](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0) requirements, various types of asset files would need to be created that cover different aspects of the specification .
+In order to help ensure that glTF 2.0 importers meet the [glTF 2.0 Specification](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0) requirements, various types of asset files would need to be created that cover different aspects of the specification.
 This project is intended to create these various models.

 ## What does it currently cover?
 So far, this project covers these requirements, with more to come: